Weafre/weafre.github.io/_posts/2020-05-05-Context-based-adaptive-arithmetic-coding.md

 </figure>

 <ul>
-<li> code value representation: coded messages mapped to real numbers in the
+<li style="list-style-type:lower-alpha;font-size:120%;color:black;" > Code value representation: coded messages mapped to real numbers in the
 interval [0, 1).</li>
-<li>The straight-line distribution means that if a coding method is optimal then there is
+<li style="list-style-type:lower-alpha;font-size:120%;color:black;">The straight-line distribution means that if a coding method is optimal then there is
 no statistical dependence or redundancy left in the compressed sequences, and consequently its code values are uniformly distributed on the interval [0, 1). </li>
 </ul>